surfstudio/SurfGear/packages/mwwm/README.md

 `Model` is a great way to simplify the business logic layer of your app by breaking it into two sets of abstractions:

 - `Change` is an intent to do something without any concrete implementation details, only input parameters;
-- `Performer` is the reaction to the `Сhange` that is associated with it.
+- `Performer` is the reaction to the `Change` that is associated with it.
 The Performer contains the implementation of a certain operation that is triggered by the Change.

 Presented by the `Model`, `Change`, and `Performer` classes.